 Environmental Horticulture career earnings will range from $25,000 to $85,000 / yr. - Ag Business Consultant, Arborist, Botanist/Plant Biologist, Christmas tree farmer, Floriculturist / Flower Grower, Floral Designer / Florist, Forester, Greenhouse Grower / Manager, Landscape Designer or Garden Consultant, Sports Turf Superintendent, Tree Technician, Urban Forester, Horticultural Writer.

-To Achieve the Associate in Science of Plant Science - Horticulture Emphasis: Upon completion of the following courses with at least a ‘C’ grade in each course, the student will be awarded a Plant Science Associate in Science.
+Upon completion of graduation requirements and the required degree courses with at least a ‘C’ grade in each course, the student will be awarded an Agriculture - Plant Science - Horticulture Associate of Science degree

 Total Units: 36